Barbara S. Anderson, Esq.

-Barbara S. Anderson, Esq. is the principal of LEPLC.
-She focuses on the areas of estate and trust planning, probate and administration, guardianships and conservatorships, incapacity and disability planning, and crisis management.
-She also serves as a fiduciary and care manager to several local senior citizens.
+Barbara S. Anderson, Esq. is the founding principal of LEPLC.
+She focuses on the areas of estate and trust planning, probate and trust administration, incapacity and disability planning, and crisis management.
+She also serves as a fiduciary for several local senior citizens.

-Mrs. Anderson now chairs the executive committee of the Virginia State Bar's Conference of Local Bar Associations, and was elected to the Bar Council of the Virginia State Bar in 2015.
-She also sits on the Executive Committee of the VSB Bar Council.
-In January 2017 Mrs. Anderson was inducted as a Fellow of the Virginia Law Foundation.
-Other professional memberships include the Alexandria Bar Association, National Academy of Elder Law Attorneys, Virginia Academy of Elder Law Attorneys, and the Virginia Bar Association.
+Barbara is a past chair of the Virginia State Bar’s (VSB) Conference of Local Bar Associations and was re-elected to the Bar Council of the VSB in 2018.
+She currently serves on the Board of Governors of the Senior Lawyers Conference of the VSB.
+In that capacity she edited the 2020 edition of the Senior Virginians Handbook, published by the VSB, which is distributed for free to seniors in the community.
+In 2017 Mrs. Anderson was inducted as a Fellow of the Virginia Law Foundation.
+Other professional memberships include the Alexandria Bar Association, National Academy of Elder Law Attorneys, Virginia Academy of Elder Law Attorneys, Virginia Bar Association and the American Bar Association.